MarioRuiz/slack-smart-bot/README.md

 >**_Peter>_** `!ruby require 'json'; res=[]; 20.times {res.push rand(100)}; my_json={result: res}; puts my_json.to_json`
 >**_Smart-Bot>_** `{"result":[63,66,35,83,44,40,72,25,59,73,75,54,56,91,19,6,68,1,25,3]}`

 Also it is possible to attach a Ruby file and the Smart Bot will run and post the output.
 You need to select Ruby as file format.
+Or if you prefer it you can call the `ruby` command and on the same message supply a code block.

 #### REPL
 Easily starts a REPL session so you will be able to create a script directly from the slack conversation.
 You will be able to share the REPL so they can run it or see the content.